jasonyuyanwu/jasonyuyanwu.github.io/_publications/2023-06-01-categorical-confusion-ideological-labels-in-china.md

 venue: 'Political Research Quarterly'
 # slidesurl: 'http://academicpages.github.io/files/slides2.pdf'
 paperurl: 'http://jasonyuyanwu.github.io/files/categorical-confusion-ideological-labels-in-china.pdf'
-citation: 'Wu, Jason Yuyan.
-2023. &quot;Categorical Confusion: Ideological Labels in China.&quot; <i>Political Research Quarterly</i>.
+citation: 'Wu, Jason Y. 2023. &quot;Categorical Confusion: Ideological Labels in China.&quot; <i>Political Research Quarterly</i>.
 76 (2): 524-539.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.